jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 pause(100)
 sprite.y += 5
 pause(100)
 ```

 ## Student Task 1: Move to the upper left corner, and move faster
 1. Load up the blocks from the previous example
 2. Make the sprite move up and to the left instead - to do so, change all movements to be in the opposite direction.
-3. Change the pause between each step to be only 50 ms, instead of 100
+3. Change the pause between each step to be only 50 ms, instead of 100 - we decided we want the ghost to be a little bit faster than it was

 ### ~hint
 **Teacher Note**